 Approach Profile: Data analytics can be considered on every engagement and in all phases of an audit.
 It can be executed as a singular approach or coupled with any of the other four approaches.
 Auditors may need to get creative when assessing more qualitative data, but data analytics can be valuable in areas ranging from travel and entertainment to service desk incidents to enterprise program management.

-Success Factors: Auditors must have the conviction that even the most basic data can generate insight when addressing full populations, and the ability to connect risk to data.
-Testing can be very quick, but only if rigorous planning has been first mapped out.
+Success Factors: Auditors must have the conviction that even the most basic data and inputs can generate insight when addressing full populations, and the ability to connect risk to data.
+Testing and audit activities can be very quick, but only if rigorous planning has been first mapped out.
 Auditors must be prepared to investigate unanticipated results without jumping to conclusions.

 Audit Skills: The ability to collaborate with database administrators and reporting groups will make a data analytics approach go more smoothly.
 Ideally, the auditor will be an analytical, technical, and logical thinker with the ability to write scripts.
 However, you should not let a lack of technical knowledge prevent you from utilizing data analytics.